The big guide to sustainable packaging

 While cardboard technically can be composted, it doesn’t really work at scale.
 Plus, consumers aren’t tossing full boxes in their home compost heap (and they shouldn’t be).
 Largely, compostable packaging at scale will rely on city compost and yard waste programs to fully close the waste cycle.

-If compostable packaging does end up in the landfill instead of the compost heap, it will still degrade faster than other materials.
-So worry not.
+If compostable packaging ends up in the landfill instead of the compost heap, it will still degrade faster than other materials.
+So, worry not.
 Compostable materials include plant-based packing peanuts, compostable mailers, bioplastics, and mushroom packaging.

 Types of sustainable packaging

 1. Corrugated cardboard

 Cardboard is used to ship over 90% of all products in the US, so it certainly belongs at the top of this list.
 There are a lot of reasons to use cardboard boxes for shipping, from their singular utility and multitude of options to their affordability and exceptional reusability.

 There are positives and negatives to the use of cardboard.
 While much of it is produced from recycled paper, it is also produced from trees (sustainably forested) that require massive amounts of energy and water to process.
 Luckily, boxes can be made from up to 100% recycled material.

 Cardboard boxes are very reusable as long as they retain their form, extending their life cycle.
 Plus, they can be recycled up to 25 times before they have to be composted or thrown out.
 If it is able to be composted instead of thrown into the landfill, the overall methane emissions will be significantly reduced.

 So, you have your recycled box all ready for packing.
 Obviously, you need to cushion your product to prevent rattling and breakage.
 To fill that void between product and box, you use one of a variety of options in the world of void fill (aptly named).
 Void fill is a filler material, used to close up the free space in your shipping box and lock products in place.
 Paper is a popular choice for this.